 Osbert attributes five conventional miracles to Eadburh.
 He says she cured four people.
 One was a cripple from Winchester and another was a clerk from Saint-Quentin who was visiting the Nunnaminster and was seized by madness.
 She supposedly cured two poor women whose place of origin is unknown and also a man from Wilton who was possessed by demons.
 For the fifth miracle Osbert says she freed a man who had been locked in chains by the king.

 Later, Aethelwold, Bishop of Winchester from 963 to 984, recognized there were miracles happening at Eadburh’s tomb.
 He re-founded the nunnery and arranged to have Eadburh’s body raised from the tomb by the altar and placed in a silver shrine in the sanctuary.
-Her name occurs in most late Anglo-Saxon calendars and in some early litanies.
+The Nunnaminster was burned to the ground in 1141 during the Anarchy and a new Romanesque monastery was built in its place.
+Eadburh’s name occurs in most late Anglo-Saxon calendars and in some early litanies.
 There is some confusion as to how and if she became the patron saint of Pershore which is about 104 miles away.
 She may have been confused with another Saint Eadburh.
 But there is no doubt Eadburh’s sanctity originated among the nuns at Nunnaminster and the cult was kept alive by them with the help of Bishop Aethelwold.

 Further reading: “Edward the Elder 899-924” edited by N.J.
 Higham and D.H.
 Hill, “The Royal Saints of Anglo-Saxon England: A Study of West Saxon & East Anglian Cults” by Susan J. Ridyard, entry on Eadburh in the Oxford Dictionary of National Biography written by Barbara Yorke, “The Life of Saint Edburga of Winchester by Osbert of Clare, Prior of Westminster”